sndrsmnk/weechatbot/README.md

 You may need some or all of these Ubuntu packages: weechat, python3-psycopg2, python3-pycurl, python3-iso3166

+Disclaimer: i have no idea what i'm doing.
+This could be implemented much more betterer.

 Quick install guide:
 ----
  * This needs a PostgreSQL database.
 Schema is in `$GITHOME/dbschema.psql`.